ankitbioinfo/SpatialTranscriptomics/README.md

      Type 2 LSEC are LYVE-1+ CD32hi CD14+ CD54+ CD36mid-lo located in acinar zones 2 and 3 of the lobule <br/>
      pericyte marker CD146 <br/>
   p2) Prominent Receptors of Liver Sinusoidal Endothelial Cells in Liver Homeostasis and Disease <br/>
      LSECs assist in clearing macromolecular waste (extracellular matrix material and foreign molecules) from the blood and regulate hepatic vascularity.
-Individual LSEC’s are flat and very small in size, no thicker than 5 μm at the center and 0.3 μm at the periphery.
+Individual LSEC’s are flat and very small in size, no thicker than 5 μm at the center and 0.3 μm at the periphery. <br/>
+     LSECs that differentiate them from other endothelial cells is their higher endocytic ability.
+LSECs only make up about 3% of total liver volume, however, they contribute to about 45% of pinocytic vesicles in the liver

       A) Parenchymal cells (60-80%)